 - bake (while cake is in the oven)

-- While the cake bakes (or draw a cake together), help your child use words that rhyme with cake to explain how to make a cake (e.g., wake, make, break, take, shake, bake).
+- While the cake bakes (or while you draw a cake together), help your child use words that rhyme with make to explain how to make a cake (e.g., wake, make, break, take, shake, bake).

-- Write down your child’s “recipe” for making cake and read it back to him or her, asking your child to clap when he or she hears a word that rhymes with cake.
+- Write down your child’s “recipe” for making a cake and read it aloud, asking your child to clap when he or she hears a word that rhymes with cake.